-Almost all the photographs you see on this site were taken in Ohio, most of them from somewhere along or around the Little Beaver Creek, a tributary to the Little Miami Watershed.
-My favorite habitat to shoot would definitely be wetlands.
-Fortunately I am based right in the middle of the Beaver Creek Wetland Corridor.
+Almost all the photographs you see on this site were taken in Ohio, most of them from somewhere along or around the Beaver Creek and the Little Beaver Creek, a tributary to the Little Miami Watershed.
+My favorite habitat to shoot would be wetlands.
+Fortunately, I am based right in the middle of the Beaver Creek Wetland Corridor.

 This area of Ohio is known for containing five of the six wetland types such as fens, marshes and creeks.
-Our state bird is the Northern Cardinal, and our state mammal is the White-Tailed Deer.
+Our state bird is the Northern Cardinal and our state mammal is the White-Tailed Deer.
 The state cultivated flower is the Scarlet Carnation and the state wildflower is the White Trillium.

 I am a member of the North American Nature Photography Association as well as several other professional organizations.

 If you are looking for someone to photograph endangered species and to promote nature and conservation, I would be eager to travel and join your team!